SerJosh/larry-s-logbook/README.md

 * My Good friend Nathan Deg, for some guidance on python code and python in general.

-* My tutor, Marcel, and my temporary tutor David for their invaluable feedback and guidance.
+* My tutor, Marcel Mulders, and my temporary tutor Matt Bodden for their invaluable feedback and guidance.

 * Code Institute and its amazing Slack community for their support and providing me with the necessary knowledge to complete this project.